18 Places To Visit In Uttar Pradesh

-Oh, and by the way, there’s fossil park too in Kaimur wildlife sanctuary in Sonbhadra.
+Oh, and by the way, there’s a fossil park too in Kaimur Wildlife Sanctuary in Sonbhadra.
 Shhh..just saying. *hints*

 Well, now you do!
-The idol is rumoured to have recovered from a well that is said to have healing powers in its water.
-The relaxed ambience in the Bada Gaon temple steals the show.
+The idol is rumored to have recovered from a well that is said to have healing powers in its water.
+The relaxed ambiance in the Bada Gaon temple steals the show.

 Furthermore, head to Trilok Teerth temple in Badagaon which is one of the tallest Jain temples in Uttar Pradesh.
 While you’re there, take a break to medicate in the Lotus temple within its complex.
 Spirituality becomes you.